 How much do your kids know about money?
 New research has shown that over 40% of 14-25 year olds don’t know the difference between being in credit and being overdrawn – and 13% don’t know what an overdraft is.

-Start with the basics and try to give them something to keep their attention in an illustrative, interactive fun way.
+Start with Advantages of Outsourcing and try to give them something to keep their attention in an illustrative, interactive fun way.

 These scary statistics were uncovered by the Personal Finance Education Group charity (Pfeg) and Barclays – revealing a reality we need to change.